C1XTZ/ac-smartphone/README.md

 # Smartphone App for AC
 Chat replacement app in the style of an iPhone and iMessage.

-If you're looking for a more "oldschool" look, try my [Mobilephone](https://github.com/C1XTZ/ac-mobilephone/) app.
+If you're looking for a more "oldschool" feel, try my [Mobilephone](https://github.com/C1XTZ/ac-mobilephone/) app.

 ### Current Features:
 - **Dark Mode**
 - **Displays current reallife time (24h/12h formats) - Left click to send it to chat**
 - **Displays currently playing music information - Left click to send it to chat**
 - **Displays your ping - Left click to send it to chat**
+- **Support for Custom Community Pictures, linking to a URL**
+  - Owners of communities that want to be added can contact me with the following information:
+    ```ini
+    Server IPs:     ;List of IP addresses of your servers.
+IP's should not change all the time.
+    Image:          ;Image that you want to be displayed.
+    Tooltip Text:   ;Text that you want to be displayed in the tooltip.
 - **Ingame chat - Right click a message to @mention the sender**
 - **iOS 18 Sounds - Keystrokes, Messages, Notifications**
 - **Hides annoying messages from other apps**